 Role in Mango:

 Zinc plays an important role in the synthesis of auxins (growth hormones), enzyme activation, and fruit set.
 It affects leaf size, internodal elongation, and floral development.
+Supplementing with mango fertilizer ensures optimal zinc availability for these functions.

 Deficiency Symptoms: